 Our research, short and sweet, in an infographic!

 We are hiring!
 To apply, email Dr. Rau: firstname.lastname@example.org

 Follow us on facebook!
-Join the LRT Lab Group, participate in discussions via LUCID, and like the Learning Sciences program.
+Join the LRT Lab Group and participate in discussions via the Learning Sciences program.

 To help students learn, instructors use visual representations, such as pie charts and number lines of fractions, or Lewis structures and space-filling models of molecules: